How to Sell SEO Services to Local Businesses

 - What’s your experience in my country/city?

 You can turn this to your advantage by having client testimonials relevant to your prospect ready to share.
 Businesses want to see what you’ve achieved for firms like them when trying to gauge what value you might bring to their organization.
-Sharing testimonials from clients in the same industry and the same local area shows that you’re comfortable with the job at hand and capable of making a difference.
+Sharing testimonials and case studies from clients in the same industry and the same local area shows that you’re comfortable with the job at hand and capable of making a difference.
 It also demonstrates that you understand their business sector and location and suggests you can hit the ground running if they commission your services.

 9. Share your local knowledge